Nupur18/MicrosoftTeamsClone/README.md

 ## Start the Backed Server

-1. Change the directory to node-backend
+1. Change the directory to Server

 2. Install the packages
 ```